Intelligent-Instruments-Lab/iil.is/README.md

 - The order they appear on the page with is described in `./src/routes/team/order.json`
 - To edit the page itself, go to `./src/layouts/Team.svelte`

+### Publications

+The idea here is that we have a single `.bib` file that we maintain, which the website uses to auto-populate our Publications page.
+However there's a couple of technical issues to clear before this is solid (#3).

 ## Installation

 Run the following commands.